-R. O’Donnell (Artistic Director/Executive Producer) is a founding member of SJCT, and has written the book, music & lyrics for all their musical comedies including Mr. Scrooge, Alice Isn’t All There, Kreepy Hollow, Twist, and Orchard of Hide & Seek.
+American Society of Composers, Authors and Publishers) award-winner and has written the book, music & lyrics for Mr. Scrooge, Alice Isn’t All There, Kreepy Hollow, Twist, and Orchard of Hide & Seek.
 At 14 years old, he ran away with the Sells and Grey traveling tent circus.
-He co-wrote the off-Broadway musical comedy One & One for which he received 3 ASCAP awards.
+He co-wrote the off-Broadway musical comedy One & One.
 On Broadway, he co-wrote Radio City Music Hall’s critically acclaimed Manhattan Showboat.
 As a choreographer, O’Donnell staged Dick Hyman’s Joan And The Devil, and Walter/McDowell’s Rapunzel And The Dragons at the famed Greenwich Village institutions 13th Street Repertory Company, and Actors’ Playhouse, respectively.
-In New York, he has workshopped with multiple Tony award-winning choreographer/directors Michael Bennet (A Chorus Line/Dreaam Girls), Ron Field (Cabaret), and Tommy Tune (Will Rogers Follies).
+In New York, he has work-shopped with multiple Tony award-winning choreographer/directors Michael Bennet (A Chorus Line/Dream Girls), Ron Field (Cabaret), and Tommy Tune (Will Rogers Follies).
 In Chicago, he co-founded both the New Variety cabaret and the professional theater company New Age Vaudeville.
 At New Age Vaudeville O’Donnell wrote two of its biggest cult hits: An Evening With Elmore & Gwendolyn Putts –The Neighbors Next Door, and The TV Dinner Hour (featuring improv guru Del Close).
 O’Donnell worked as Executive Producer and host (hence the title) of the variety/comedy television show R. Rated on Fox, Chicago.
 Widely regarded as a brilliant slice of the Chicago comedy scene, R. Rated featured, among others, Rachel Dratch (Saturday Night Live), Mick Napier (Annoyance Theater), and Stephnie Weir (MADtv).
 O’Donnell also produced and directed comedy segments featuring Matt Besser (Upright Citizens Brigade) for Fox, Chicago’s variety special Twisted.
 Additionally, he directed a series of improvised commercials (featuring Besser in a stylistic homage to Ernie Kovacs) for McDonald’s, Toyota, Jiffy Lube, and Ameritech.
 O’Donnell’s stand-up comedy work has seen him featuring for celebrated comics Chris Rock, Bill Maher, Brian Regan, Rick Overton, and the late great Bill Hicks.

-Stephen Chambers (Props/Set Dressings) is a founding member of SJCT and is a nationally recognized, award-winning fine artist who has successfully worked in a wide variety of mediums.
+Stephen Chambers (Props/Set Dressings) is a nationally recognized, award-winning fine artist who has successfully worked in a wide variety of mediums.
 From mass-produced commercial sculptures to oil paintings, this versatile artist is comfortable creating whatever the artistic vision requires.
 Mr. Chambers has brought life to all of the St. John’s Conservatory Theater productions with his beautifully crafted props and set designs.

 Karen Fischbeck (Costume and Makeup Designer) is a dietitian currently working with children at the St. Lawrence Psychiatric Center.
 She is a Registered Dietitian, and has the professional credentials of R.D., CD/N. Karen has been the costumer and makeup designer for Kreepy Hollow, Orchard of Hide and Seek, Twist, Alice Isn’t All There, B. R. Kreep’s Christmas Carol and is an invaluable member of the St. John’s Conservatory Theater.